Research, Community Engagement, Career Exploration

 Freedman Summer Research Fellowship in Coastal/Environmental Studies (2006): Freedman Summer Research Fellowships, provided by a gift by Dr. and Mrs. Alan M. Freedman ’76, P’08, support Bowdoin undergraduates who wish to engage in a faculty-student summer research project in coastal or environmental studies.
 These interdisciplinary pursuits may include but are not limited to environmental research, climate issues, biodiversity, water and air pollution, and use and abuse of natural resources affecting coastal Maine or the Maine heartland.
 Preference shall be given to students majoring in the basic sciences and who plan to continue their research at the graduate level.

-Gibbons Summer Research Program (2001): The Gibbons program, established in 2001 through the gift of John A. Gibbons Jr. ’64, provides support for student summer research, especially for projects that use technology to explore interdisciplinary areas and to develop fresh approaches to the study of complex problems that extend beyond the traditional academic calendar.
+Gibbons Summer Research Program (2001): The Gibbons Summer Research Program, established through the gift of John A. Gibbons Jr. ’64, enables rising sophomores, juniors, and seniors to work with members of the faculty on projects that use technology to explore interdisciplinary areas and to develop fresh approaches to the study of complex problems.
+Students benefit by spending the summer focusing on a complex issue, working closely with a faculty member, and learning how they study and analyze problems.

 Goldsmith Adams Fund (2003): Established through a gift from Jennifer Goldsmith Adams ’90, this fund supports students’ travel and research in Asian studies, with preference to students doing research in China.